 How popular is the baby name Dominick in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Dominick and check out all the blog posts that mention the name Dominick.
+Plus, check out all the blog posts that mention the name Dominick.

 In early 1965, Marius and Anne Spada of Towaco, New Jersey, welcomed a baby boy — their 16th child.
 They didn’t give him a name, though.
 They had their older children vote on his name, pursuant to family tradition.